Deep Blue Sea

 Our oceans are incredibly vast!
 Not only are they wide, but they are also very, very deep.
 In fact, so much of the ocean is inhospitable to humans, that we know very little about what life exists down there.
 In recent years, advancing technology has allowed us to see more of this mysterious world.
 One of the exiting discoveries has been the presence of sharks at greater depths than we thought possible...
 So how far down can we find sharks?
 And how do they survive down there!?

-Meet the aptly named goblin shark (Mitsukurina owstoni), which has been found at the dizzying depths of 1,300 m!
+The aptly named goblin shark (Mitsukurina owstoni) has been found at the dizzying depths of 1,300 metres!
 Goblin sharks live over continental slopes and over submarine canyons, existing in the almost total darkness of the midnight zone.
 In this environment a pretty face is not important.
 That mouth is critical for ambush hunting, as the goblin shark can eject its jaw out of the front of its face in order to extend its reach.
 This means the shark does not have to meander in the dark trying to sense prey, but can remain in one place and wait for prey to wander within its grasp.
-As the goblin shark is able to reach 6 m in length, it may comfort you to know that adult goblin sharks live in deeper regions than the juveniles (Compagno, 1984).
+As the goblin shark is able to reach 6 metres in length, it may comfort you to know that adult goblin sharks live in deeper regions than the juveniles (Compagno, 1984).

 The false catshark (Pseudotriakis microdon) has been recorded in depths up to 1,400 m, over continental slopes.
 The large size of the false catshark's liver (up to 25% of its total weight) provides this shark almost perfect neutral buoyancy, so they can hover over the ocean floor with minimal effort.
 This allows them to conserve energy in order to then put on short bursts of speed for hunting their bony fish prey (Compagno, 1984).

 At depths around 2,000 m, scientists have found several species of ghost catshark (Genus Apristurus).
 This group are also known as the demon catsharks because their eyes glow when the light from submersibles hits them.
+They are not true sharks, but are a part of a closely-related group known as chimaeras (aka the Holocephalians).
 These species are quite small.
 For instance, the smalleye catshark (Apristurus microps) only reaches up to 60 cm in total length and the Iceland catshark (Apristurus laurussonii) has a maximum size of 67 cm.
-These sharks can be found at maximum depths of 2,000 and 1,450 m respectively.
-Due to their extreme habitat, very little is known about these sharks or how they survive at such immense depths (Compagno, 1984).
+These creatures can be found at maximum depths of 2,000 and 1,450 m respectively.
+Due to their extreme habitat, very little is known about these creatures or how they survive at such immense depths (Compagno, 1984; Ebert et al, 2021).

 A study using fishing trawls, long-lines, submersibles and baited cameras to assess their maximum depths, found that sharks do not inhabit any waters deeper than 2,128 m.
-The researchers concluded that, whilst there were rare occurrences when an individual shark has been found at 3,700 m, this is an anomaly and it is very likely that sharks are absent at depths of 3,000 m or above (Priede et al, 2006).
+Scientists have concluded that, whilst there were rare occurrences when an individual shark has been found at 3,700 m, this is an anomaly and it is very likely that sharks are absent at depths of 3,000 metres or above (Priede et al, 2006).

 This means that the vertical distribution of sharks is truncated at the boundary with the Abyss.
 Therefore, as far as we know, there are no sharks in either the Abyssopelagic or the Halalpelagic regions of the ocean (Priede et al, 2006).
 This might sound unbelievable, but based on area, this means that sharks are entirely absent from as much as 70% of the ocean!